AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 The system retains a record of the shopping cart contents on the current device, even if the logged-in session expires.
 The `Not Jane Smith?` link allows the customer to terminate the persistent session and start working as a guest, or to log in as a different or the same customer.

-If the customer checked the _[!UICONTROL Remember Me]_ checkbox when logging in, your store creates and maintains a a separate persistent cookie.
-This cookie helps keep the customer logged in even after they close the browser or navigate to a different site.
+If the customer checked the _[!UICONTROL Remember Me]_ checkbox when logging in, your store creates and maintains a separate persistent cookie.
+This cookie helps keep the customer's shopping cart accessible even after they close the browser or navigate to a different site and their logged in session expires.

-If the customer visits your store using multiple browsers while their session is active or when they are logged in, any changes they make (such as updating their profile or cart) in one browser are reflected in other browsers upon refreshing the page.
+If such customer visits your store using multiple browsers while when they are logged in or their persistent session is active, any changes they make to the shopping cart content in one browser are reflected in other browsers upon refreshing the page.
-'''

 >[!NOTE]
 >